-Strategic Objective: To protect our environment and address climate change issues Priority 1 Align Council policies and plans with the Wadawurrung Healt Country Plan Indicators Council is working to support the shared future vision of the Wadawurrung people and Country and reduce the identified threats.
+Strategic Objective: To protect our environment and address climate change issues Priority 1 Align Council policies and plans with the Wadawurrung Healt Country Plan Indicators Council is working to support the shared future visio Wadawurrung people and Country and reduce the threats.
 Intended actions Review Council strategy, policy and operational documents and amend to incorporate the objectives of the Wadawurrung Healthy Country Plan .